ricardopsantos/HitHappens/Source/Common/README.md

 $ brew install carthage
 ```

-To integrate RJPSLibUB into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate Common into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 github "https://github.com/ricardopsantos/Common" "1.0.0"